alexalemi/blog.alexalemi.com/sliderules.md

-Sliderules are cool.
+Sliderules rule.
 I'm rather enamored with them.

 I've collected several over the years.
 One of my favorite